-Uveitis is a redness and swelling (inflammation) of the part of the eye called the uvea.
+Uveitis is inflammation of the part of the eye called the uvea.
 The uvea sits just inside your eye’s white outer layer (the sclera).
 Uveitis can cause pain and sensitivity to light.
 Often the eye gets red.
 Vision may get blurry.
 You may see spots floating in your eye.
 Uveitis can affect one or both eyes.
 You must be treated right away to control the inflammation and to keep your eyesight.
 Your eye doctor will prescribe medicine to ease pain and other symptoms.
 If a health condition caused your uveitis, you may also need to be treated for that.

 Relieving the symptoms